Start Up Expenses for a Business

 All businesses are different, but typically start up business costs include some of the following:

 - Logo design

 Start Up Expenses in the Financial Projection

 Having estimated business start up expenses, they need to be included in the financial projections template.
 How they are included depends on whether they occur before or after the date the financial projection is started.

-There is however, nothing to stop you starting the financial projection on day one before incurring any costs, with a zero opening balance sheet and including all the startup business expenses under the appropriate headings in the income statement for year one.
+There is however nothing to stop you starting the financial projection on day one before incurring any costs.
+In this case there will be a zero opening balance sheet and all the startup business expenses should be included under the appropriate headings in the income statement for year one.

-Start up expenses forecasting is an art not a science, no one expects you to be able to predict the future, you are making educated guesses based on the information you have available to give a realistic estimate of what you think the start up expenses to fund will be.
-Avoid wishful thinking, (add 10-20% to the figure you first thought of), and avoid too much detail in analyzing the types of start up expenses you have.
+Start up expenses forecasting is an art not a science, no one expects you to be able to predict the future.
+You are making educated guesses based on available information.
+The aim is to give a realistic estimate of what you think the start up costs to fund will be.
+Avoid wishful thinking, (add 10-20% to the figure you first thought of).
+Additionally avoid too much detail in analyzing the types of start up expenses you have.

-Remember, the main aim of this task is to estimate the total expenses needed to get the business of the ground and to make sure you have the required funding to pay for them before you start.
+Remember, the main aim of this task is to estimate the total costs needed to get the business off the ground and to make sure you have the required funding to pay for them before you start.
 Whether they are included in the financial projection as part of the opening balance sheet or as year one expenses is a secondary issue.

 What’s the Next Step?

 The next step in producing a five year financial projection for your business plan using our financial projections template is to estimate startup assets, which form part of the startup costs.